Stoke Golding: Sport

 A short lived greyhound racing track was opened on 19 April 1930.
-The racing was independent (not affiliated to the sports governing body the National Greyhound Racing Club) and was known as a flapping track, which was the nickname given to independent tracks.
-The racing was run by the Stoke Golding Greyhound Association and the main race distance was 450 yards.
+The racing was independent (not affiliated to the sport's governing body, the National Greyhound Racing Club) and was known as a flapping track, the nickname given to independent tracks.
+The racing was run by the Stoke Golding Greyhound Association and the main race distance was 450 yd.